 In March of 2016, having just completed three performances of two versions of her first cabaret show, “The Good, the Bad, and the Lovely” at the “Don’t Tell Mama” cabaret venue, accompanied by Woody Regan on piano and directed by Ann McCormack, Deborah was now reaching for more.

-Deborah has since performed her shows at The Metropolitan Room, The Triad in the “Richard Skipper Celebrates” series, as part of the “Cabaret Cares” series at The Metropolitan Room, as a part of Bobbie Horowitz’s “It’s Only a Number” series at The Metropolitan Room, as a benefit for the Episcopal Actors’ Guild, and again at Don’t Tell Mama, where she’s thrilled to be extending the run of her recent show, “Siren Song”, accompanied by Daryl Kojak and directed by Ann McCormack, with performances in March and April of 2018.
+Deborah has since performed her shows at The Metropolitan Room, The Triad in the “Richard Skipper Celebrates” series, as part of the “Cabaret Cares” series at The Metropolitan Room, as a part of Bobbie Horowitz’s “It’s Only a Number” series at The Metropolitan Room, as a benefit for the Episcopal Actors’ Guild, and again at Don’t Tell Mama, where she was thrilled to have extended the run of her recent show, “Siren Song”, accompanied by Daryl Kojak and directed by Ann McCormack, with performances in March, April, and November of 2018.

 Melding her many talents, in song, theater and dance, she embraces this exciting new direction with joy.